groupdocs-annotation/GroupDocs.Annotation-Products/english/annotation/net/_index.md

       # feature loop
       - icon: "fas fa-comment-slash"
-        content: "Set Background Color of an Annotation or Remove all the Annotations from Document‎"
+        content: "Set Background Color of an Annotation or Remove all the Annotations from Document"

       # feature loop
       - icon: "fas fa-border-all"